vidanchev/sc2025-num-methods/README.md

 ## Files Included

 - README.md the readme file
-- main.py includes the main driver for the code where we set up the initial conditions and actually run the integrator which will be outputting in .csv files.
+- main.py includes the main driver for the code where we set up the initial conditions and actually run the integrator which will be outputting in .csv files (for the satellite solution).
 - Integrators.py includes the numerical integrators and differential equations right hand sides as functions which will be called from the main code.
-- Plotter.py has a parser for reading the results and different plotting functions for the various files we're going to be exporting from the solvers.
+- Plotter.py has a parser for reading the results and a plotting function for the Kepler problem we're going to be exporting from the solver to be compared with the GMAT solution.
-- Satellite_PVT_GMAT.csv is the .csv file with solution after propagating the trajectory for 1 day with GMAT/STK with higher order integrator and higher J terms in the potential - we wll be comparing to this file
+- Satellite_PVT_GMAT.csv is the .csv file with solution after propagating the trajectory for 1 day with GMAT/STK with higher order integrator and higher J terms in the potential - we wll be comparing to this file.
-- Satellite_PVT_WS.csv is the .csv file with the solution after propagating the trajectory for 1 day with the RK4 propagator and only Newtonian term